-Saida Agostini’s first full-length poetry collection, let the dead, is an exploration of the mythologies that seek to subjugate Black bodies, and the counter-stories that reject such subjugation.
+Saida Agostini’s first full-length poetry collection, let the dead in, is an exploration of the mythologies that seek to subjugate Black bodies, and the counter-stories that reject such subjugation.
 Audacious, sensual, and grieving, this work explores how Black women harness the fantastic to craft their own road to freedom.
 A journey across Guyana, London, and the United States, it is a meditation on black womanhood, queerness, the legacy of colonization, and pleasure.
 These poems craft a creation story fat with love, queerness, mermaids, and blackness.

 Praise for let the dead in

 “‘where does the story start’ Saida Agostini asks in her stunning debut collection let the dead in.
 It starts with a poet in full command of a language so lyrically luscious, each poem feels like a full meal.
 It starts with a poet courageous enough to plumb emotional depths and limn their fruit.
 It starts with queer love stories, myths, family histories, and poems that swing from Guyana to Baltimore.
 ‘I prepared a daily feast of hallelujah to lay at your feet’ Agostini writes, and each poem is a hallelujah, a salve, a prayer, and a benediction finely wrought from a ferocious poet who is just beginning to bless us. “

 — Teri Ellen Cross Davis, author of a more perfect Union and Haint.